arafune/ThorlabsPM100/README.md

 Or using usbtmc (you nedd to have read and write access to the ‘/dev/usbtmc0’):

-    from ThorlabsPM100 import ThorlabsPM100, USBTMC
+    from ThorlabsPM100 import USBTMC, ThorlabsPM100
     inst = USBTMC(device="/dev/usbtmc0")
     power_meter = ThorlabsPM100(inst=inst)